onelson/basic-react-boilerplate/README.md

 Run `npm run start` for the local dev server.

+By default, the dev server will bind to port `8080`, so to view the app in your browser just enter http://localhost:8080 in your address bar.

 If you need to pass extra flags to the dev server, to customize host/port for example, you can add them like this: